 Resettlement & Placement Director

-Roza Rudeychuk came to the United Stated in 1996 as a refugee from Ukraine through World Relief.
+Roza Rudeychuk came to the United States in 1996 as a refugee from Ukraine through World Relief.
 In college, she discovered her passion for serving the vulnerable.
 Since joining the World Relief team in 2002, Roza has helped thousands of refugee families begin their new life in Sacramento.
 Roza’s own refugee experience and her years of experience working with World Relief in diverse roles made her the ideal fit for Resettlement Director.
 In this role, she oversees all refugee resettlement and integration programs.

-Micah has worked as a photojournalist through out Africa and the Middle East for more than 15 years.
-He spent time in more than 60 refugee and internally displaced camps through out Yemen, Syria, Chad, DR Congo, Kenya, Libya, Sudan, South Sudan, Jordan, Somalia, Lebannon, Tanzania and many others and has worked for major international news outlets including the New York Times, Foreign Policy Magazine, BBC, Washtington Post and National Geographic.
-He was a grantee recepient from the Pulitzer Center on Crisis Reporting and has won international awards including a World Press Photo for Contemporary Issues for his coverage of the largest dumpsite in the world.
+Micah has worked as a photojournalist throughout Africa and the Middle East for more than 15 years.
+He spent time in more than 60 refugee and internally displaced camps throughout Yemen, Syria, Chad, DR Congo, Kenya, Libya, Sudan, South Sudan, Jordan, Somalia, Lebanon, Tanzania and many others and has worked for major international news outlets including the New York Times, Foreign Policy Magazine, BBC, Washington Post, and National Geographic.
+He was a grantee recipient from the Pulitzer Center on Crisis Reporting and has won international awards including a World Press Photo for Contemporary Issues for his coverage of the largest dumpsite in the world.

 His most recent work in Southern Algeria, in the second-longest refugee camp in the world, captured the intensity of the deserted area, the insecurity in the region and the influence of al Qaeda in North Africa, as well as the role of the Sahrawi Arab Democratic Republic’s rebels in one of the most dangers axes in the world.